Translators and Interpreters for Children of LEP Parents

 To assert a private cause of action under Title VI, the plaintiffs must allege intentional discrimination, not simply a disparate impact.
 The defendants claimed that any failure to provide translation and interpretation services only potentially “disproportionately impact[ed] parents whose country of national origin does not speak English as a native language.”
 However, the court held that the plaintiffs’ assertion that CPS knows of the LEP parents’ “need for competent interpretation and translation services but nonetheless intentionally and systematically fails to provide these services” is sufficient to state a plausible cause of action under Title VI.
 Accordingly, the court denied the defendants motion to dismiss the Title VI claims and allowed the case to proceed to develop a more complete factual record from which the court can assess the plaintiffs’ claims.

 All Language Alliance, Inc. is available to provide document translation and interpretation services for IEP proceedings in any language and English.
-Call us at 303-470-9555 to determine the services you need.
-You can also email us from our website at www.languagealliance.com to request certified translation and interpretation services for any language, including Mandarin, Polish, Cantonese, Russian, Spanish, Vietnamese, Korean, Nepali, Somali, Arabic, Amharic, Oromo.
+We translate school policy documents focusing on Positive Behavioral Interventions and Supports (PBIS) from English to any foreign language to promote Diversity, Equity, and Inclusion (DEI).
+Call us at 303-470-9555 to determine the multilingual translation and interpretation services you need.
+You can also email us from our website at www.languagealliance.com to request certified translation and interpretation services for any language, including Mandarin, Polish, Cantonese, Russian, Punjabi, Spanish, Vietnamese, Turkish, Ngambay, Tigrinya, Korean, Nepali, Mongolian, Nyanja, Anuak, Swahili, Somali, Arabic, Amharic, Oromo, Burmese.